FIDUCEO/FCDR_HIRS/README.md

   FCDRTools if applicable.

 - Generate an unharmonised FCDR by passing the --no-harm flag to generate_fcdr.
-Gerrit has scripts in bitbucket that can help with the job submission.
+You must generate both the easy and the debug FCDR at this stage, because the harmonisation input file generator needs information from the debug FCDR.
+You probably want to pass the --abridged flag to generate_fcdr to save space.
+If running on CEMS, Gerrit has scripts in bitbucket that can help with the job submission.

 - (devel) Switch to correct branch, rebase on master, and install